Library Levels 2, 3, 4 and 5 Open for Study Space Bookings

 The Library is now open 24/7, with spacing, access routes and signage arranged for 2-metre social distancing.
 Current University students and staff may access the library to browse and borrow books and book Study Spaces.

 You must sanitise your hands as you pass through the gates into the library.
 Please wear a face mask while moving around the Library Please be aware of and follow directional signage and one-way systems, especially in relation to stairs and direction of travel.

 Who is eligible to make use the library?

 Current University of Bath students and staff may access the Library at this time.
 You need your valid library card to enter the library security gates.
 Contact library staff by email if you have any library card queries.

 Returning library books

 Please use the hand sanitiser provided at the gate and be mindful of social distancing rules while inside the Library and at the Virgil Building.

 Please contact Issue Desk staff via email@example.com for any further advice about returning books.

-Any requests for new or replacement library cards can be made by to email@example.com and we'll advise in relation to your circumstances.
+In general, requests for new or replacement library cards can be made by to email@example.com and we'll advise in relation to your circumstances.
 Library card request queries can be dealt with online and new or replacement cards sent to you by mail or made available for collection by prior arrangement.

 Online Library resources